JLsquare/qtquickdetect/docs/usage.md

 **Pose Point Size** : The size of the points drawn by pose estimation models (varies depending on image resolution).
 Points are usually drawn at the joints of the detected pose.

 **Pose Line Thickness** : The thickness of the lines drawn by pose estimation models (varies depending on image resolution).
 Lines are usually drawn between the joints of the detected pose.

+# Image/Video Collections tab

+The Image/Video Collections tab is where you can manage your media collections.
+You can add, remove, and inspect images and videos.
+A collection is then used for inference, meaning all the media in the collection will be processed.

+# Image/Videos Inference tab

+Once you are happy with your settings, and have created a collection, you can start inference.
+The inference tab will have you select a task (detection, segmentation, classification, or pose estimation), one or multiple models, and a collection to process.

+# Stream Inference tab

+Just like the Image/Video Inference tab, but for live streams.
+You can select a task, a __single__ model, a preset, and a stream source (URL, or webcam).
+You will then be met with a window showing the stream and the inference results in real-time.

+# Inference History tab

+You can view the results of previous inferences here.
+You can also export the results in JSON format for further analysis or integration with other tools.

+# Settings tab

+If you wish to change the default language, or the theme, you can do so in the settings tab.
+If necessary, you can also reset the software to its default settings, or manually edit the configuration file.